 June 21, 2014.
 I’ve lived in Montreal for the last 30 years, Lissette (ie. Spanky) the last 22.
 This city has been great to me; I came here for university studies at 18, got my first job, married, had a son.
 I had some advancement opportunities at work and ended up promoted to the perfect job, working with some great people.
 They were like family, supportive when I went through a divorce and understanding to the obligations of being a single dad.
 Montreal, always buzzing, always full of activities for both adults and kids, was the perfect place to raise a son.

 I met Spanky in 2005.
 A native New Yorker, she had come here for a change in life and career.
 Montreal was a change of pace from New York and she had to live with her own adjustments: a different language and culture, a different way of working, as well as looong winters that never seem to end.
 But she hasn’t regretted her decision – despite some ups and downs, Montreal has ended up being great to her as well.
-And it’s almost ironic that now, at a time when she’s enjoying work and her working relationships more than she ever, that we will be leaving Montreal.
-At least for the foreseeable future.

 I’ve always dreamed of travelling the world while also being able to continue working.
 We will become travelling ‘work-mads’ (I don’t like the word ‘nomads’) in mid-July, leaving Montreal for Prague, the first base of what we hope will be many.
 We’ll be there almost 3 months, discovering the city, the Czech countryside, as well as going for long weekends in neighboring countries.
 Those 3 months will be followed by Asia, to be followed by more travels either in Europe or on the North American west coast.
 Time will tell.
 It will be slow travel, experiencing different cultures, trying out new cuisines as well as alcohol in all its various forms.
 They’ll no doubt be a lot of misadventures, misunderstandings, and meeting weird people.
 That happens to us a lot.
 It’s also part of the reason we enjoy travel.